Dynatrace/Dynatrace-AppMon-Uninstall-Ansible/README.md

 ## Description

-This role uninstall Dynatrace components: Dynatrace Server, Collector, Client, Agent, WebServer Agent, OneAgent, Dynatrace User and remove Dynatrace directory.
+This role uninstall Dynatrace AppMon components: Dynatrace AppMon Server, Collector, Client, Agent, WebServer Agent, OneAgent, Dynatrace AppMon User and remove Dynatrace AppMon directory.
 You can choose components to install by setting variable's in playbook or in `defaults/main.yml` file.,

 ## Role Variables